 You could be:

-- launching and 'flying' your vehicle by remote control from the surface of the water to depths of up to 165 metres (some ROVs can dive to more than 3000 metres)
+launching and 'flying' your vehicle by remote control from the surface of the water to depths of up to 165 metres (some ROVs can dive up to 4000 metres)

 Some large ROV companies employ staff on a full time basis, offering an annual salary.
 Others contract staff on a 'day-rate' basis, paying separately for each job.
 The figures below are only a guide.
 Actual pay rates may vary, depending on: